phpearth/docs/packages/ecosystem.md

----
-title: "Where to Get Open Source PHP Libraries, Scripts and Packages?"
+# Where to Get Open Source PHP Libraries, Scripts and Packages?
-updated: "April 28, 2016"
-permalink: "/faq/packages/php-libraries-scripts-and-code/"
-redirect_from: "/faq/php-libraries-scripts-and-code/"
----

 There are many places for you to find open source PHP libraries that you can use in your code.
 The most libraries from [GitHub](https://github.com) and